Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 ## Problem Statement

-Travelling around in Singapore by public bus is a common transport that most of us would inevitably use in our daily communte.
+Travelling around in Singapore by public bus is a common transport that most of us would inevitably use in our daily commute.
 From transition between different type of transport to long distance travelling, public bus provides the cheapest and accessible means to reach our destination.
 Moreover, many of the bus stop are located near common amenties or landmarks, which makes it a prefer choice among the rest of the public transport.

 Despite its popularity, finding information about a bus service route or available bus service or bus stop location could be difficult, especially when you are at unfamiliar places.
 Also, interpretation of bus stop display information could also be challenging if one doesn't has good sense of orientation (see figure below).

 <img src="images/busstopinfo.jpg">
 Fig 2 - Bus route information at a bus stop<br/><br/>

 To overcome this inadequacy, many would search online for bus route, location, or street name and this information is usually built into an app or web page which encompasses an interactive map showing the real-time location of bus and routes.
-To aid app developer, [Bus information api]("https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html") is also available with information on the bus service no, arrival time etc (see below figure).
+To aid app developer, [bus information api]("https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html") is also available with information on the bus service no, arrival time etc (see below figure).

 <img src="images/busapiresult.png">

 Fig 3 - Bus api result using postman<br/><br/>
-Hence, by leveraging on technology such as a bus information api, this application was made to address this problem.
+Hence, by leveraging on technology such as bus information api, this application was made to address this problem.
 <br/>

 ## UX